Jerry Butler

-He served as a Commissioner for Cook County, Illinois, from 1985 to 2018.
-As a member of this 17-member county board, he chaired the Health and Hospitals Committee and served as Vice Chair of the Construction Committee.
+Butler served as a Commissioner for Cook County, Illinois, from 1985 to 2018.
+As a member of the 17-member county government board, he chaired the Health and Hospitals Committee and served as Vice Chair of the Construction Committee.

 Biography

 Early life

-Butler was born in Sunflower, Mississippi, United States, in 1939.
+Butler was born in Sunflower, Mississippi, United States, on December 8, 1939.
 When Butler was three years old, the family moved to Chicago, Illinois, and he grew up in the Cabrini–Green housing projects.
 The mid-1950s had a profound effect on Butler's life.
 He performed in a church choir with Curtis Mayfield.
 As a teenager, Butler sang in a gospel quartet called Northern Jubilee Gospel Singers, along with Mayfield.
 Mayfield, a guitar player, became the lone instrumentalist for the six-member Roosters group, which later became The Impressions.
 Inspired by Sam Cooke and the Soul Stirrers, the Five Blind Boys of Mississippi, and the Pilgrim Travelers, getting into the music industry seemed inevitable.

 Butler's younger brother, Billy Butler, also had a career in the music industry, including playing guitar with Jerry's band, until his death in 2015.

 Early recordings

-Butler co-wrote the song "For Your Precious Love" (which is ranked No. 327 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time) and wanted to record a disc.
-Looking for recording studios, the Impressions (the original members of which were Butler, Curtis Mayfield, Sam Gooden, Fred Cash - who left early on, and later returned - and brothers Arthur and Richard Brooks), auditioned for Chess Records and Vee-Jay Records.
+Butler co-wrote the song "For Your Precious Love" (which is ranked number 327 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time) and wanted to record a disc.
+Looking for recording studios, the Impressions (the original members of which were Butler, Curtis Mayfield, Sam Gooden, Fred Cash − who left early on, and later returned − and brothers Arthur and Richard Brooks), auditioned for Chess Records and Vee-Jay Records.
 The group eventually signed with Vee-Jay, where they released "For Your Precious Love" in 1958.
 It became The Impressions' first hit and gold record.